Jean Tatlock: Relationship with Oppenheimer

+Political involvement

-Oppenheimer's association with Tatlock's friends was used as evidence against him during his 1954 security hearing.
+During Oppenheimer's 1954 security hearing, his association with Tatlock's friends was used as evidence against him.
 In a letter to Major General Kenneth D. Nichols, General Manager, United States Atomic Energy Commission, dated March 4, 1954, Oppenheimer described their association as follows:

 In the spring of 1936, I had been introduced by friends to Jean Tatlock, the daughter of a noted professor of English at the university; and in the autumn, I began to court her, and we grew close to each other.
 We were at least twice close enough to marriage to think of ourselves as engaged.
 Between 1939 and her death in 1944 I saw her very rarely.
 She told me about her Communist Party memberships; they were on again, off again affairs, and never seemed to provide for her what she was seeking.
 I do not believe that her interests were really political.
 She loved this country and its people and its life.
 She was, as it turned out, a friend of many fellow travelers and Communists, with a number of whom I was later to become acquainted.

 I should not give the impression that it was wholly because of Jean Tatlock that I made leftwing friends, or felt sympathy for causes which hitherto would have seemed so remote from me, like the Loyalist cause in Spain, and the organization of migratory workers.
 I have mentioned some of the other contributing causes.
 I liked the new sense of companionship, and at the time felt that I was coming to be part of the life of my time and country.